onflow/fcl-js/packages/dev-wallet/README.md

 - It gives FCL a direct way to get Private Identity Information and Hooks.
 - The code can be passed to the backend to create a back-channel between the backend and the Wallet Provider.

-When users return to a dApp, if the code FCL stored hasnt expired, FCL will make this request again in order to stay up to date with the latest informtaion.
+When users return to a dapp, if the code FCL stored hasnt expired, FCL will make this request again in order to stay up to date with the latest informtaion.
 FCL may also intermitently request this information before some critial actions.

 The hooks request should respond with the following JSON